 Day 5- White

 Devotees wear white colour to worship Goddess Skandmata.
 It is a colour that represents peace, purity and serenity.
+Wearing white coloured clothes on this day will give you inner peace and help you overcome all obstacles.

 I am wearing a Red and White Dupion silk saree in the picture.
 The saree has big Gold flowers on the body.